espocrm/documentation/docs/development/metadata/client-defs.md

 ## selectDefaultFilters

-Used as a default set filter on the select-records modal.
+A default filter on the select-records modal.

 ```json
 {